Written by AZoMMar 26 2004

 375 |

-An alternative method of expressing purity is ‘fineness’.
+An alternative method of expressing purity is ‘gold fineness’.
 This expresses the purity of gold in parts per 1000.

-Gold may be alloyed with other metals such as silver, copper, zinc or silicon to produce purities less than 24 carat.
-Silver and copper and most commonly used alloying elements for gold.
-Pure gold is too soft to be able to be used for jewellery.
+Gold may be alloyed with other metals such as silver, copper, zinc, or silicon to produce purities less than 24 carats.
+Silver and copper are the most commonly used alloying elements for gold.
+This improves its use in the jewelry industry, as pure gold is too soft for producing jewelry.

-The metal chosen as an alloying element my influence properties such as workability and colour of the resultant gold alloy.
+The metal chosen as an alloying element can influence properties such as the workability and color of the resultant gold alloy.

-The purity of the gold is ‘marked’ onto jewellery by stamping or laser engraving.
-This acts a quality control stamp.
+The purity of the gold is ‘marked’ onto jewelry by stamping or laser engraving.
+This acts as a quality control stamp.
 Often this is done after the alloy is tested by a qualified testing laboratory or facility.
-Depending on which country the gold is produced, the caratage or fineness may be stamped into the item of jewellery.
+Depending on which country the gold is produced in, the carats or fineness may be stamped into the item of jewelry.

 According to the International Hallmarking Convention, there is a “no negative tolerance” policy.
 This means that a gold alloy determined to consist of 749 parts of gold per 1000 would not qualify for a 750 quality mark.